Fajita Chicken Burrito Bowls

 This is where you can really get creative.
 The recipe keeps things simple with white rice, corn, and black beans, but you could add any ingredients you wanted to your burrito bowls.

 If you wanted a lower carb option, cauliflower rice would be a great option.
 Check out my pan roasted corn, black beans, and cilantro lime cauliflower rice for ideas in that area.
+You could also throw everything together with pasta and queso like in my chicken fajita pasta bake.

 The nutrition facts for these burrito bowls splits the recipe into four bowls, which I felt were hearty serving sizes.
 I’ve included the total macros for both the fajita chicken on its own and full recipe in case you wanted to have different serving sizes.
 You’ll find everything in the notes section on the recipe card below.